 On successful completion of this subject, students should be able to:

-- clearly communicate an understanding of different perspectives, arguments and approaches by applying conventions and protocols of academic presentation; and
+- Clearly communicate an understanding of different perspectives, arguments and approaches by applying conventions and protocols of academic presentation

 At the completion of this subject, students should gain the following generic skills: